1. Perfect Weather

 6. Eat, Drink and Be Merry

 It's prime season for food and drink fests.
 Explore the local culinary scene at events such as the Nirvana Food and Wine Festival, Arizona Restaurant Week, and Arizona Wine and Dine.
-Even though many of these festivals are cancelled due to the COVID-19 pandemic, you can still enjoy Arizona Restaurant Week for dine in or takeout.

 7. Sonoran Explorin'